Munyuki/Financial_Fraud_Detection/README.md

 ## Future Work

-· Deploy model as a real-time API endpoint
+· Deploy the trained XGBoost model as a REST API using frameworks such as Flask or FastAPI for real-time fraud detection
+· Integrate the model into a streaming pipeline (e.g., Kafka or cloud-based event systems) for continuous transaction monitoring
-· Implement cost-sensitive learning to optimize for business metrics · Explore anomaly detection techniques (Isolation Forest, Autoencoders) · Add additional behavioral features from transaction sequences
+· Implement cost-sensitive learning to explicitly optimize business impact by assigning higher penalties to false negatives
+· Explore advanced anomaly detection techniques such as Isolation Forest and Autoencoders for unsupervised fraud detection
+· Incorporate temporal and behavioral features derived from transaction sequences to improve model accuracy
+· Perform model monitoring and drift detection to ensure sustained performance in production environments